Steve Lombardi: Semi-retirement and WWE departure (1998–present)

-The surge of in-ring activity continued, as Lombardi began 2001 with a victory over The Goodfather on January 13, 2001 in Detroit, MI after Billy Gunn interfered.
+The surge of in-ring activity continued, as Lombardi began 2001 with a victory over The Goodfather on January 13, 2001, in Detroit, MI after Billy Gunn interfered.
 He wrestled several house show matches that winter, facing Al Snow, Crash Holly, and Rhyno.
-After appearing in numerous dark matches throughout his career, Lombardi finally wrestled during the live broadcast of a PPV when he once again appeared as Kamala’s handler Kim Chee at WrestleMania X-Seven and competed in the gimmick battle royal.
+After appearing in numerous dark matches throughout his career, Lombardi finally wrestled during the live broadcast of a PPV when he once again appeared as Kamala's handler Kim Chee at WrestleMania X-Seven and competed in the gimmick battle royal.

 After being inactive throughout the summer, Lombardi returned to the house show circuit to face Chuck Palumbo in October In November he was matched against MMA fighter Ron Waterman, who was working for the WWF at the time under a developmental deal.
 On November 26, Lombardi returned to television for the first time in over a year when he faced Perry Saturn on Jakked.
 He lost to the Big Show on December 30.

 At this point Lombardi's in ring appearances became sporadic.
 After working a string of house show matches in January 2002, he was inactive for the entire year.
 In 2003 he participated in the APA Invitational Battle Royal at Vengeance in Denver, Colorado on July 27.

-After being inactive during 2004, Lombardi returned on the April 18th, 2005 edition of Monday Night RAW which was held at Madison Square Garden.
-He appeared in a segment where John Heidenreich read a poem devoted to The Brooklyn Brawler.
+After being inactive during 2004, Lombardi returned on the April 18, 2005 edition of Monday Night RAW which was held at Madison Square Garden.
+He appeared in a segment where Jon Heidenreich read a poem devoted to The Brooklyn Brawler.
 In response Brawler dismissed the poem, disowned the city of Brooklyn, and declared himself "The Boston Brawler".
 They then fought backstage.
 As part of an angle on SmackDown!, he adopted the moniker of the "Boston Brawler", shedding his customary New York Yankees apparel in favor of Boston Red Sox clothing.
 This was done in response to the Red Sox' defeat of the Yankees in the 2004 American League Championship Series.

-He reprised his role as Kim Chee, having apparently reconciled with Kamala, on the August 11, 2005 edition of SmackDown accompanying the Ugandan Giant to the ring for his match with Randy Orton.
-He also appeared with him on the June 26, 2006 episode for Kamala’s match against Umaga.
+He reprised his role as Kim Chee, having apparently reconciled with Kamala, on the August 11, 2005, edition of SmackDown accompanying the Ugandan Giant to the ring for his match with Randy Orton.
+He also appeared with him on the June 26, 2006, episode for Kamala's match against Umaga.